How to Size your Solar Array

 But there are electrical loads that are NOT cost effective to power using solar energy as their consumption would be more than the solar array could supply.
 Any load that that requires electricity to generate heat such as water heating, space heating, cooking, air conditioning, etc. all these devices should be powered by other means.
 Heating water using the suns energy, called “Solar Thermal”, is possible and nowadays common place using flat plate solar collectors or evacuated tubes, but not photovoltaic panels.

-Alternative Energy Tutorials is dedicated to helping and showing you what you need to make Solar Power in your home a reality so you can save money on your utility bills, and to help you on your way consider Clicking Here and getting one of the solar books from Amazon about home made solar panel construction ensuring so that you have all the necessary information to get your solar power installation working efficiently and effectively the first time.
+Alternative Energy Tutorials is dedicated as a free online resourse, in helping and showing you what you need to make Solar Power in your home a reality so you can save money on your utility bills, and to help you on your way consider Clicking Here and getting one of the solar books from Amazon about home made solar panel construction ensuring so that you have all the necessary information to get your solar power installation working efficiently and effectively the first time.
 Good luck!